-This is in line with paragraph 98 of ODPM Circular 06/2005 which states that 'It is essential that the proposed development, is established before the planning permission is granted, otherwise all relevant material considerations may not have been addressed in making the decision.
+This is in line with paragraph 98 of ODPM Circular 06/2005 which states that 'It is essential that the presence or otherwise of protected species, and the extent that they may be affected by the proposed development, is established before the planning permission is granted, otherwise all relevant material considerations may not have been addressed in making the decision.
 The need to ensure ecological surveys are carried out should therefore only be left to coverage under planning conditions in exceptional circumstances, with the result that the surveys are carried out after planning permission has been granted.'